R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 ### supportLanguages
 _Default:_ `""`

-A comma separated list of languages to support though the polyglot context capability provided by GraalVM that is available when using `graalvm_native_image` enclaves.
+A comma separated list of languages to support using the polyglot context capability provided by GraalVM.

 This allows for code in the supported languages to be parsed and invoked by the enclave giving the ability to deploy dynamic code, or to develop part of your enclave logic in a different language.